actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 [1] 0.0111859
 ```

-We can also find the cdf of multivariate distributions using pmnorm(),which we can see as the probability that $X$ lies below some and $Y$ lies below some value, that is $P[X<x , Y<y)$ .
+We can also find the cdf of multivariate distributions using pmnorm(), which we can see as the joint probability that $X$ lies below some realisation $x$ and $Y$ lies below some realisation $y$, that is $P[X<x , Y<y]$ .
 We can generate realisations of the bivariate distribution using rmnorm().
 This command will generate some number of realisations of every random variable in the multivariate distribution in every column.

 # Descriptive Statistics